 Since most students begin as first-year students, do you have any special support for those who transfer in later?

 At Grinnell College, the student/faculty ratio is 9:1, allowing all students to develop close relationships with professors.
 Like other students, you will have a faculty adviser who will work with you throughout your time at Grinnell to plan a program of study -- helping you balance the cultivation of existing interests with the discovery of new ones.
 However, Grinnell also recognizes that transfer students often have different questions, at different times, than students who matriculate as first-year students.
 For this reason, Grinnell College offers a special orientation to transfer students as well as support throughout the year as needed.

 How do I learn more?

 On both the DMACC and Grinnell College campuses, there are people on staff who can answer questions about this exciting partnership.
 At DMACC, please direct any questions to your academic adviser (515-244-4226).
-At Grinnell College, please contact Jason Maher, registrar (641-269-3452), with any questions you may have.
+At Grinnell College, please contact the Grinnell College Registrar (641-269-3452), with any questions you may have.